lingualdev/lingualdev.github.io/content/blog/validating-your-nextjs-i18n.md

 ## Validating locale and source files

-Checks can run against single files, single folders or a combination of files and folders.
-Depending on how these localization files are organized, there are multiple possible ways to run the checks.
+Checks can run against single files, single folders or a combination of files and folders and mainly depend on on how these localization files are organized inside an existing project.

-In the following is a basic example to get a better understanding (there are more advanced scenarios in the [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples)).
+To get a better understanding, let's try to got through a basic example (for more advanced scenarios check the [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples)).
 A basic setup could for example include a folder called _locales_ containing a number of translation files organized as `en-en.json`, `fr-fr.json`, `it-it.json` etc:

 ```
 - locales/